gpuweb/gpuweb/proposals/subgroup-matrix.md

     `GPUSubgroupMatrixConfig`
 *   The x-dimension of `workgroup_size` is a multiple of `GPUSupportedLimits::maxSubgroupSize`
-*   If the shader specifes a `subgroup_size`, it must be in the range [minSubgroupSize, maxSubgroupSize] of the `GPUSubgroupMatrixConfig`
+*   If the shader specifies a `subgroup_size`, it must be in the range [minSubgroupSize, maxSubgroupSize] of the `GPUSubgroupMatrixConfig`